AlfieDarko/CV/README.md

 <hr>

-I like problem-solving and finding solutions.
-Recent Graduate of Makers Academy & also specially selected as a Makers Fellowship member.
+I like problem-solving and finding solutions.<br>
+Recent Graduate of Makers Academy & also specially selected as a Makers Fellowship member.<br>
 Looking for a role with exposure to lots of different technologies!
-(Especially React & Golang).
+(Especially React & Golang).<br>
 An environment where continued progression is valued is one where I'd love to contribute towards.

 ## Projects
 | Project | Description | Tech | Testing |